 SAT Terms of Reference June 2016

 In April 2017, the Cardiff School of Health Sciences and Cardiff School of Sport were both successful in achieving Athena SWAN Bronze Departmental awards.
+Both schools merged in September 2018 to become the Cardiff School of Sport & Health Sciences.

 Cardiff Metropolitan University is a Stonewall Diversity Champion, having signed up to the Stonewall Diversity Champions Programme in 2013.
 The programme provides an excellent framework for helping create a working environment that enables LGBT+ staff to reach their full potential.
 The University is committed to ensuring that our organisation is LGBT-inclusive and a place where staff can be themselves.